Member of the Board of Directors, Fully Informed Jury Association

 Postdoctoral Fellow in Economics, New York University

-Nathan Goodman is a PhD student in the Department of Economics at George Mason University and a PhD Fellow at the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center.
+Nathan Goodman is currently a Postdoctoral Fellow in Economics at New York University.
+In 2021, he earned a PhD in Economics at George Mason University where he also was a PhD Fellow at the F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center.
 Previously, he was a summer fellow at the Fully Informed Jury Association.

 His research focuses on institutions, defense and peace economics, public choice, criminal justice, and self-governance.
 He is particularly interested in how alternative institutional arrangements shape the production of security.
 Nathan's research has been published in the Journal of Institutional Economics, the Journal of Private Enterprise, the Georgetown Journal of International Affairs, and Peace Economics, Peace Science, and Public Policy.

 When people think about defense and security, they often think about the use of force by soldiers, police, and security guards.
 In this presentation, Nathan discusses how jurors help provide an underappreciated form of security, defending us from criminals and government alike.

 - How Overcriminalization Undermines Jury Rights